certik/theoretical-physics/src/relativity/chaptertwo.rst

 Both equations now have the same form in all coordinate systems (inertial or not) and it is clear how to transform them --- only the Christoffel symbols (and Ricci tensor) change and we have a formula for their transformation.

+Obviously this works for any value of $c$ (as it cancels out in the final equations of motion) and at this level we don't really need it yet, so we can set $c=1$ and forget about it.
+In the next section we will need some constant in the metric to send to infinity in order to obtain the correct Christoffel symbols, and we can conveniently just use $c$.
+Later on we introduce special relativity and we need to introduce a speed of light and it turns out that we can again just use $c$ for that without any loss of generality.

 Metrics
 -------